Racial & Social Justice

-We encourage you to join us in this movement as we work to champion equality, to end gender discrimination, and to combat injustices across economic, political, and daily life that pose as barriers for so many.
-This work requires action.
-Action from us all.
+Join us to champion equality, end gender discrimination, and to combat injustices across economic, political, and daily life that pose as barriers for so many.
+This work requires action from us all.
 Every person is responsible for creating change.
 The time to act is now, and we urge the Spokane community to join us.
 Join us in changing our future.

-- Stay Informed: Sign up for our email updates, read our blog, and follow us on Facebook, Twitter, YouTube, and LinkedIn.
+- Stay Informed: Sign up for our email updates and read our blog.
+Follow us on Facebook, Instagram, Twitter, YouTube, and LinkedIn.

-- Have Courageous Conversations: Join our Racial and Social Justice Facebook Group where we can share resources, discuss, learn, and grow together.
+- Have Courageous Conversations: Join our Racial and Social Justice Facebook Group to share resources, discuss, learn, and grow together.

-- Support Partners In This Work: Local and national organizations have been championing anti-racist work for generations.
+- Support Partners In This Work: Local and national organizations have championed anti-racist work for generations.
 Review our suggested list or explore and identify groups that align with your passions or biggest area for growth.

 - Educate Yourself: dedicate time, space, and energy to deepen your understanding of concepts related to race, power, privilege, and leadership.

-- Advocate: Contact your legislators share your voice about issues that impact you, your family, and the families served by your community.
+- Advocate: Contact your legislators share your voice about issues that impact you, your family, and your community.

-- Volunteer: Want to take your action to the next level, consider volunteering to help with an event or join our YWCA Racial and Social Justice Committee for a year term or more.
+- Volunteer: Consider volunteering for an event or join our YWCA Racial and Social Justice Learning Community for a one-year term or more.